PrefectHQ/prefect/docs/tutorial/work-pools.md

 To transition from persistent infrastructure to dynamic infrastructure, use `flow.deploy` instead of `flow.serve`.

 !!! tip "[Choosing Between `flow.deploy()` and `flow.serve()`](/concepts/deployments/#two-approaches-to-deployments)"
-    The earlier section discussed the `serve` approach.
+    Earlier in the tutorial you used `serve` to deploy your flows.
     For many use cases, `serve` is sufficient to meet scheduling and orchestration needs.
     Work pools are **optional**.
-    Just remember, if infrastructure needs escalate, work pools can become a handy tool.
+    If infrastructure needs escalate, work pools can become a handy tool.
     The best part?
     You're not locked into one method.
     You can seamlessly combine approaches as needed.

 !!! note "Deployment definition methods differ slightly for work pools"
-    If you choose to use work-pool-based execution, the way you define deployments will be different.
+    When you use work-pool-based execution, you define deployments differently.
     Deployments for workers are configured with `deploy`, which requires additional configuration.
     A deployment created with `serve` cannot be used with a work pool.